jg-rp/liquidscript/docs/docs/loaders.md

   // Request template source code from https://example.com/templates/index const template = await liquid.getTemplate("index");
 })();
 ```

 ## Custom loaders

 You are encouraged to write you own template loaders to read templates from a database or process front-matter, for example.
 Simply extend [`TemplateLoader`](./api/classes/TemplateLoader.md) and implement `getSource()` and `getSourceSync()`.
-Both return a [`TemplateSource`](./api/type-aliases/TemplateSource.md) object containing template source text an template meta data.
+Both return a [`TemplateSource`](./api/type-aliases/TemplateSource.md) object containing template source text and template meta data.

 This example implements a simple front matter loader, which reads data from the start of a file, and template source text from the rest.
 We inherit from `CachingFileSystemLoader` and assume [`yaml`](https://www.npmjs.com/package/yaml) is installed.